PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![031_envs](./images/031_envs.png)

-Notice after activation (selection) the prompt now begins with ```spyder-cf``` indicating that any commands to change pakcages will now influence this Python environmen (leaving the ```base``` Python environment untouched).
+Notice after activation (selection) the prompt now begins with ```spyder-cf``` indicating that any commands to change packages will operate on the ```spyder-cf``` Python environment (leaving the ```base``` Python environment untouched).

 ![032_envs](./images/032_envs.png)

 **Closing the Mambaforge Prompt and relaunching will automatically reselect the ```base``` Python Environment.
-You will need to reactivate your desired Python environment before amending packages or attempting to launch an IDE for the Python Environment.**
+Reactivate the desired Python environment before amending packages or attempting to launch an IDE from the Python Environment.**

-To look at the packages installed in the Python environment you can use:
+To look at the packages installed in the Python environment use:

 ```
 mamba list